-- The process and criteria used for selecting the non-qualifying assets. - f) With regard to the description of the support services (Article 14(1)(1)), the EuSEF manager should specify the following - (i) The type of support services that the EuSEF manager provides to the social enterprise: - 1.
+- The sector or sectors of activity of the companies to which the nonqualifying assets refer; - The geographical area where the companies to which the non-qualifying assets refer carry out their activities; - The process and criteria used for selecting the non-qualifying assets. - With regard to the description of the support services (Article 14(1)(I)), the EuSEF manager should specify the following - (i) Indication of the types of support services that the EuSEF manager intends to provide to the social enterprise: - 1.
 Advisory - 2.
 Resources - 3.
 Monitoring of the development and guidance - 4.
 Training - 5.
 Material support (hubs, enterprise incubators, accelerators) - 6.
 Networking - 7.
 Legal support - 8.
-Others (describe) - (ii) The EuSEF manager should inform investors if the support services are totally or partially provided by third parties. - (iii) In case the EuSEF manager does not provide these services to the social enterprises in which it the EuSEF invests, the manager should specify this to the investor. - (iv) It could be discussed whether the investors would be interested in receiving information about the costs of the support services provided by the EuSEF managers.
+Others (describe) - (ii) The EuSEF manager should inform investors if the support services are totally or partially provided by third parties. - (iii) In case the EuSEF manager does not provide these services to the social enterprises in which it the EuSEF invests, the manager should specify this to the investor and should explain the reasons behind this decision.